kenvenner/AttuneWebSite/README.md

 <https://console.cloud.google.com/appengine/settings/domains?project=attune-web-site&folder&organizationId=477930717646>

 ### Deploying updates of the website to the project
-updated the data in the folder www and then
+updated the data in the folder attune-web-site/www

+go to that folder:  attune-web-site

+login to gcloud:

+gcloud auth login

+deploy the update:

 gcloud app deploy